Skip to main content Skip to navigation

 Tommy Christianson is an academic advisor with the Carson Center for Student Success.
 He graduated from WSU with a bachelor’s degree in psychology and will be earning his master’s degree in college student services administration from Oregon State University.
 He’s originally from Cheney, Washington, and has spent time all around Eastern Washington.
 He spends his free time playing guitar and bass, watching basketball, and spending time with his cat.

 Corey Cook is the student engagement coordinator for the Carson Center for Student Success.
-She previously worked for WSU’s College of Veterinary Medicine, accounts payable, and Global Campus.
+She previously worked for WSU’s College of Veterinary Medicine, Accounts Payable, and Global Campus.
 She is currently working on her degree in data analytics.
 Cook enjoys spending time with her family, fiber arts, and snowshoeing.

 Youngjin Kwon is an assistant professor in the Department of Management, Information Systems, and Entrepreneurship.
-He earned his doctorate from Temple University, a master’s degree from the Korea Advanced Institute for Science and Technology and a bachelor’s degree from Yonsei University, both in South Korea.
+He earned his doctorate from Temple University, a master’s degree from the Korea Advanced Institute for Science and Technology, and a bachelor’s degree from Yonsei University, both in South Korea.
 His research explores the contemporary challenges of discrimination manifested through digital mediums such as social media and online platforms.

 Stephen Lee is an assistant professor in the Department of Management, Information Systems, and Entrepreneurship.
-Prior to joining WSU, he was a postdoc at the Wharton School of business at the University of Pennsylvania.
+Prior to joining WSU, he was a postdoc in the Wharton School of Business at the University of Pennsylvania.
 He earned a PhD in organizational behavior from the University of Washington and a bachelor’s degree in business administration from the University of Michigan.
 His research focuses on mixed motives involved in social interactions in the workplace, such as workplace gossip, interpersonal helping, and voice.

 Lauren Lesmeister is the communications manager for Graduate, Professional, and Online Programs in the college’s marketing and communications unit.
 She was born and raised in Walla Walla, Washington, and earned a bachelor’s degree in accounting and marketing from Whitworth University.
 Previously, she worked as a marketing coordinator in the banking industry and most recently as the social media and PR coordinator for WSU Spokane.
 She enjoys watching sports, cooking, and spending time with her family.